How do I "verify" an email address?

 - Perhaps a totally different person — say, "firstname.lastname@example.org" — really intended to sign up, but mistyped her correct email address.

 - Perhaps Charlotte's friends are misguidedly subscribing her to a list they think she might like, even if Charlotte has never heard of you and isn't interested in your list.

-- Perhaps Charlotte's enemies are subscribing her to lists just to annoy her.
+- Perhaps Charlotte's enemies are subscribing her to lists just to annoy her (called “mailbombing”).

-All of these things happen far more often than you would think, and you would be sending unwanted mail ("spam") to strangers if you sent messages to "firstname.lastname@example.org" without any further checks.
+All of these things happen more often than you would think, and you would be sending unwanted mail ("spam") to a stranger if you sent messages to "email@example.com" without any further checks.

 Solving the problem

-If the person does not verify the subscription, do not add that address to your list.
+If the person does not verify the subscription, don’t add that address to your list.
 This guarantees that addresses cannot be subscribed to the list against their will, and protects you from accusations of spamming.
 (Some people call this system "double opt-in", "confirmed opt-in", or "closed loop confirmation".)

 If you use our Mailman list management system, the verification step happens automatically when subscribers use the list signup page or you subscribe someone using Mailman's "verify/invite" option.
 Mailman also keeps appropriate records for us.
 As long as people subscribe themselves, or you subscribe them using the "verify/invite" option, you don't need to do anything else.